 What Are Cannabinoid Receptors?

 The order of these base pairs determines our genes, and our genes work by getting turned into one of over 50,000 different proteins which each have a distinct and important purpose.
-Proteins are the “machines” which carry out all of the different processes within our cells.
+Proteins are the “machines” that carry out all of the different processes within our cells.
 They are classified by their purpose.
-Receptors are a class of proteins which become embedded in cell membranes: they’re called membrane-bound proteins.
-This is key to their function, because part of the receptor is exposed to the outside of the cell, while the rest resides within the cell.
+Receptors are a class of proteins that become embedded in cell membranes: they’re called membrane-bound proteins.
+This is key to their function because part of the receptor is exposed to the outside of the cell, while the rest resides within the cell.

-The part of the receptor which is positioned outsideof the cell responds to environmental stimuli, such as heat, light, or a certain chemicals (remember chemical messengers?).
-The part of the receptor extending insidethe cell then produces an effect within the cell based on the external stimuli.
+The part of the receptor which is positioned outside of the cell responds to environmental stimuli, such as heat, light, or certain chemicals (remember chemical messengers?).
+The part of the receptor extending inside the cell then produces an effect within the cell based on the external stimuli.
 Each different receptor is receptive to a unique stimulus, called an agonist.

-Cannabinoid type 1 receptors (CB1) are found in the brain and central nervous system of all mammals.
+Where is CB1 Receptors Found?
+Cannabinoid receptor type 1 (CB1) is found in the brain and central nervous system of all mammals.
 This receptor was first discovered as researchers sought to decode the effects of THC, the main psychoactive ingredient in marijuana.
-It was found that Δ9-THC potently binds to CB1receptors, and thus mimics the effects of the endogenous cannabinoids.
+It was found that Δ9-THC potently binds to CB1 receptors, and thus mimics the effects of the endogenous cannabinoids.
 Although it was only recently discovered, the importance of CB1 in the central nervous system is demonstrated by the fact that there are more CB1 receptors than all other receptors, combined: more than half of all receptors in your brain are cannabinoid receptors.

-Cannabinoid type 2 receptors (CB2) are primarily concentrated in the immune system of mammals as opposed to the concentration of CB1 receptors in the CNS.
-CB2 receptors are only 44% identical to CB1 receptors, but they have nearly the same cellular purpose, the primary differences being the type of cell which expresses them and the specific compounds which activate them.
+Cannabinoid receptor type 2 (CB2) is primarily concentrated in the immune system of mammals as opposed to the concentration of CB1 receptors in the CNS.
+CB2 receptors are only 44% identical to CB1 receptors, but they have nearly the same cellular purpose, the primary differences being the type of cell that expresses them and the specific compounds which activate them.

 CB2 activation reduces the ability of B cells to produce chemokines.
 It also raises the threshold amount of chemokines required to “activate” the T cells, which create inflammation and can subsequently harm healthy tissue if not properly balanced and regulated by processes like CB2 activation.